Blog

 Probiotics improve quality of life in many ways

-When you start adding a probiotic to your daily regimen, you might notice a wide range of positive changes to your body - particularly digestion.
-And as you can see in our blog on the best probiotics for gut health, this is one of the most prominent benefits of using a probiotic.
+When you start adding a probiotic to your daily regimen, you might notice a wide range of positive changes to your body – particularly digestion.
+And as you can see in our blog on the best probiotics for gut health, this is one of the most widely-understood benefits of using a probiotic.
+However, there’s a bit of a misconception that probiotics are just for gut health.

 From gut health, to immune health, to mental health, the microbiome can play an important role.